SoftHu/tos_avg/En/heart_4_1_3.md

 It was so boring, I fell asleep here.]
 1758891824337530 -->|Slacking off...|1758891824337534[<b>Speaker 👉 Kinntarou:</b>
 \nIt's because I want to help Mom in other ways!
-Mom wants to hire a chef, when I can do it myself!\n&lbrace;playername&rbrace;, I need to prove I'm a good cook.
+Mom wants to hire a chef, when I can do it myself!\n&lbrace;c.playername&rbrace;, I need to prove I'm a good cook.
 Can you help me gather some ingredients?
 I need 2 &lbrace;item.42002&rbrace;s and 3 &lbrace;item.2602&rbrace;es, please.]
 1758891824337530 -->|This is not good!|1758891824337534[<b>Speaker 👉 Kinntarou:</b>
 \nIt's because I want to help Mom in other ways!
-Mom wants to hire a chef, when I can do it myself!\n&lbrace;playername&rbrace;, I need to prove I'm a good cook.
+Mom wants to hire a chef, when I can do it myself!\n&lbrace;c.playername&rbrace;, I need to prove I'm a good cook.
 Can you help me gather some ingredients?
 I need 2 &lbrace;item.42002&rbrace;s and 3 &lbrace;item.2602&rbrace;es, please.]
 1758891824337534 -->|Alright...|1758891824338562[End]